wrdrd/docs/docs/consulting/kids.rst

   assuming privacy on the internet is a bad assumption due to: legally authorized requests for information, security vulnerabilities,
-- Information assymetry is an assumption that tends not to hold over time.
+- Information asymmetry is an assumption that tends not to hold over time.
 Is quantum information ever lost?

   - https://en.wikipedia.org/wiki/Black_hole_information_paradox